I’ve always been lively, even obnoxious at times; it’s just who I am.

 Then I decided I needed a dog.

-Then I decided I needed both a job AND a dog.
+Then I realized I needed both a dog and a job.

 Then there were the migraines.